vishnu861/demo/README.md

-This is just a demo file.
+The demo file is about polymorphism.